David Shaw (painter): Shaw Studio sale

-Shaw's studio sale was held at Bonham's, Lots Road, London on 15 December 1994.
+Shaw's studio sale was held at Bonham's, London on 15 December 1994.
 The whole studio was divided by Bonham's into sixty lots, of oil and acrylic paintings, screenprints and serigraphs.
 They had been left to the Artists General Benevolent Fund.
 A short introduction to the catalogue was provided by fellow Kentish painter John Stanton Ward, RA (1917–2007), who began: "I used to see David Shaw bring his pictures to my son's workshop for framing and so came to know both him and his painting.
 A framer's a good place to meet painters and see their work..."